Apply for the Early Childhood Access Consortium for Equity Scholarship Program!

 The time to earn your teaching license has never been greater.

 As an established professional in the field of early childhood education, the moment for you to take your career to the next level is now.
-Governors State University's Early Childhood Incumbent Workforce is specifically designed for you to receive the academic, financial, professional, and personal resources you need to earn your degree and become a licensed teacher.
+Governors State University's Early Childhood Incumbent Workforce program is specifically designed for you to receive the academic, financial, professional, and personal resources you need to earn your degree and become a licensed teacher.
 Whether you need tutoring assistance for a class or help funding childcare, we are here to support you every step of the way.

 Governor Pritzker signed legislation HB 2878–creating the Early Childhood Access Consortium for Equity–and designated a $200 million investment towards training, mentorships, and scholarships for childcare workforce professionals to pursue advanced credentials over the next two years.